The Gamma function is a generalization of the factorial function to non-integer numbers.

 Definition The Gamma function is a function satisfying the following equation:

-While the domain of definition of the Gamma function can be extended beyond the set of strictly positive real numbers (for example to complex numbers), the somewhat restrictive definition given above is more than sufficient to address all the problems involving the Gamma function that are found in these lectures.
+The domain of definition of the Gamma function can be extended beyond the set of strictly positive real numbers (for example to complex numbers).

 Given the above definition, it is straightforward to prove that the Gamma function satisfies the following recursion: